 I love salmon.
 Fresh salmon, smoked salmon and canned salmon are all delicious, nutritious and make a fantastic meal.
 Here is a guide to how much salmon per person for any way you want to serve it!

 Fresh salmon is nutritious and delicious.
-Loaded with low fat protien and vitamins, it's perfect for a main course (Easy Furikake Salmon or Pasta Alla Salmone) or as a snack or appetizer (Easy Salmon Patties, Salmon Carpaccio, or Salmon Crudo).
+Loaded with low fat protien and vitamins, it's perfect for a main course (Easy Furikake Salmon, Crispy Salmon Bites or Pasta Alla Salmone) or as a snack or appetizer (Easy Salmon Patties, Salmon Carpaccio, or Salmon Crudo).
+It's great as part of a Seafood Thanksgiving dinner too!

 Recommended Serving Size For Cooked Salmon